department-of-veterans-affairs/vets-website/content/pages/education/advanced-training-and-certifications/entrepreneurship-training.md

 ---

 Want to start a business?
 We offer entrepreneurship training through the Small Business Administration.
-You can use your GI Bill benefits or other educational assistance programs to take part in entrepreneurship training.
+Find out how you can use your GI Bill benefits or our other educational assistance programs for training to become a business owner or entrepreneur.

 <div class="call-out" markdown="1">